 New investors should also consider buying works from emerging artists, which are considerably more affordable and has the potential to grow in value when the artist becomes more established.

-You can purchase art through local merchants like Art Square or Wei-Ling Gallery, both located in Bangsar, Kuala Lumpur.
+You can purchase art through local merchants Wei-Ling Gallery, located in Kuala Lumpur.

 4. Musical instruments

 Musical instruments have to be one of the most underrated alternative investment choices, with fine violins being the top of the money-making list.

 Though they come with a hefty price tag – with many from the top-end varieties breaching the seven-figure margin – statistics show that violins have performed better than many other investments, including stocks.
 According to data from Rare Violins of New York, violins by the Italian Stradivari family has an investment return of about 14% per annum.